-Getting Prepared for Winter Hiking
+Winter Hiking Essentials

-With snow already in the Scottish Highlands it looks like winter is about to arrive our mountains and bring with it the inherent problems of poor visibility, cold weather and challenging terrain.
+With some snow already present in the Scottish Highlands it looks like winter is about to arrive to our mountains and bring with it the inherent problems of poor visibility, cold weather and challenging terrain.
 To ensure you don’t get caught out when venturing into the winter hills it’s time to prepare for the harsher hiking conditions to come.

 Here is a check list of the things to consider before heading out.